mogtofu33/gitlab-ci-drupal/README.md

 - Put your custom code in the `web/modules/custom` and `web/themes/custom` folders of your project.

-- Create and push your branch, see the pipeline running for basic code standard and lint.
+- Create and push your branch, see the pipeline running for basic code standard, lint, tests and metrics.

 External project demo: https://gitlab.com/gitlab-ci-drupal/demo-gitlab-ci-drupal-project